Professor Jeremy Ahearne

 Coventry CV4 7AL

-I work on contemporary French political, intellectual and cultural history, and also on questions of international cultural and language policies.
+I work on contemporary French political, intellectual and cultural history, and also on issues raised by international language policies.
 I have developed through various publications a broad approach to the interface between national cultures and government policies, with a particular focus on issues of political secularism, education reform, the media, national memory, language, and international cultural projection.
-My main project at the moment is a study of the cultural, media and linguistic dimensions of French foreign policy.
+My main project at the moment is a study of strategies for the projection of the French language.

 Teaching and supervision

-In 2021-22 I will be teaching the content module French Presidents and the Media and the language module Final-Year French Writing.
+I usually teach the content module French Presidents and the Media and the language module Final-Year French Writing.